PMPetra/vSMTP/ROADMAP.md

 ## Release 0.9.x

-These releases will focus on the vSMTP policy server and on performances.
+Available on mid February these releases will focus on the vSMTP policy server and on performances.

 The vSMTP Policy Server (vPS) is a module dedicated to integrating of third-party software.
 Thanks to its logic engine it can manage complex filtering